Emergency and Disaster Readiness (EDR) Training for Caregivers*

 Languages: English, Spanish

-• Active IHSS Provider who lives in San Bernardino County
+- Active IHSS Provider who lives in select counties

-• Can only sign up for 1 class in San Bernardino County
+- Can only sign up for 1 class in a select county (TBD)

 Course 1: Climate Change and its Connection to Care

-In this course, you will learn the roles and responsibilities of caregivers.
+In this Emergency and Disaster Readiness (EDR) caregiver training course, you will learn the roles and responsibilities of caregivers.
 In addition, you will be introduced to five enhanced roles of the caregiver on the care team – monitor, coach, communicator, navigator, and care aide; as well as four key skills while support role enhancement – observe, monitor, document, and report.
 Methods of identifying health plan information and appropriate documentation and reporting of consumer behavior changes will also be discussed.

 Course 2: Vulnerability, Disproportionate Impact, and Environmental Justice